 AIA member race and/or ethnicity

-16.4% of AIA members across all member categories identify as an underrepresented racial or ethnic group while just under 67% were White.
+- 17% of AIA members across all member categories identify as belonging to an underrepresented racial or ethnic group, while just under 66% were White/Caucasian.

-Within the Associate membership category, a greater number of members identify as underrepresented races and ethnicities than in the membership as a whole, growing 12.3 points since 2012.
+- Within the Associate membership category, a greater number of members identify as underrepresented races and ethnicities than in the membership as a whole, growing 13.8-points since 2012.